MicrosoftDocs/powerquery-docs/powerquery-docs/connectors/windsor.md

     If you make changes to only one of the fields, other settings remain the same as you saved them on the Windsor Onboard.

-    Once you see the dataset you’d like to use, select **Load** to use it in Power BI Desktop, or **Transform Data** to refine it in the Power Query Editor first.
+    Once you see the dataset you’d like to use, select **Load** to use it in Power Query, or **Transform Data** to refine it in the Power Query Editor first.

 ## Limitations
 - Windsor Onboard must be used to create and manage queries